ForeignOx/notes/Physics/Component 2/Orbits/Expansion of the Universe.md

 $t_{H}$ is called the Hubble time
 We might expect the expansion of the universe to be slowing down because of the effect of gravity.
 If this is true, then it was expanding more quickly in the past and therefore the time from the big bang is less than the Hubble time
 ![[Pasted image 20240401233534.png]]
 The blue line represents a universe with a constant rate of expansion.
 This is a universe without any matter in it, so no gravitational deceleration.
 The green line shows a '[[Critical Density of the Universe|flat universe]]', with the same observed value of the Hubble constant.
-Recent measurements suggests the universes expansion has in fact been expanding (red line) due to dark energy which comes about from [[dark matter]]
+Recent measurements suggests the universes expansion has in fact been expanding (red line) due to dark energy which comes about from [[Dark Matter]]

 #Physics #Orbits